mcmah309/rewind/README.md

 # Rewind

-`rewind` is a logging utility that allows you completely customize what is captured and how your logs look at each logging level.
+`rewind` is a logging utility that allows you log anything and at each logging level completely customize what is captured and how your logs look.

-click [here]() for an example output.
+click [here](#example-ouput) for an example output.

 ## How To Use
 ```dart